omerbspnr/produc-team-case/README.md

 - to show only a user info send a GET request http://localhost:8080/api/v1/users/{userId}

-- example csv and excel template can be found in users.csv and users.xls
+- csv and excel template file can be found in users.csv and users.xls